Sunday – December 15, 2019

 M3 launched to transform the future of Milwaukee through education.
 In 2017, MATC, Milwaukee Public Schools and the University of Wisconsin-Milwaukee officially launched M3, a joint education initiative to produce greater student success and career preparedness.

 To help address the state's nursing shortage, a $2.3 million grant from United Health Foundation, announced in January 2017, will enable MATC to double the size of its registered nursing program over the next three years.

 A challenge grant announced in March 2017 will expand automotive programs and create the Al Hurvis/PEAK Transportation Center on the Downtown Milwaukee Campus.
 The $3 million grant would be largest private gift in MATC's history.

 In 2016, Milwaukee Public Television (MPTV) changed its name to Milwaukee PBS, signifying that the enterprise is a locally governed community resource serving the needs of local viewers and is the region's primary broadcaster of programming from the Public Broadcasting Service.

 New associate degree, technical diploma and certificate programs are developed in response to the workforce needs of local industry.
 Some of the newest academic programs include:

-- Automated building systems, sustainable facilities operations and other green technology areas with training at the Center for Energy Conservation and Advanced Manufacturing (ECAM) at the Oak Creek Campus
+- Automated building systems and green technology areas with training at the Center for Energy Conservation and Advanced Manufacturing (ECAM) at the Oak Creek Campus

 - Associate in Arts Degree with Community Engagement Track to meet the demand of nonprofit organizations and government agencies for qualified staff to engage in community organizing, fundraising, communication, public engagement and leadership